willmcgugan/willmcgugan.github.io/_posts/2025-07-23-announcing-toad.md

 But the work has already been done in [Textual](https://github.com/textualize/textual/).

 So why didn't big tech use Textual and Python to build their terminal agents?
-They would get text selection, smooth scrolling, flicker-free updates, app automation and snapshot testing, and a host of other feature that would have meant they could ship a better product faster.
+They would get text selection, smooth scrolling, flicker-free updates, app automation, snapshot testing, and a host of other features that would have meant they could ship a better product faster.

 I suspect the main reason that the creators came from a pool of front-end developers, and they used the terminal libraries in that ecosystem.
 I am not unsympathetic to that.